MuhammadRidha7/Shia-vs-Sunni/README.md

 # Aren't the wives the mothers of the believers and unlike any other women?

 **Allah (swt):** \
-"And his wives are their mothers." \
+And his wives are their mothers. \
 `Surah al-Ahzab, verse 6`

 This verse was revealed to make the Arabs understand that they should not marry the wives of The Prophet (s) after his death.
 In fact, the wives are only the mother of the men, because the women can't marry the wives in the first place! \